coolinmc6/AlgoCasts/README.md

 - iterating through a tree = traversal
 - there are different orders of traversals through a tree
 - Breadth-First Traversal => iterate at each level
+	+ start at the top, then to the next level and go through all of them, then down to the next level and go through all of them
 - Depth-First Traversal => we try to get to the bottom of the tree as soon as possible
 -